Real Estate16 min read

 Agency TypeDescription

-Designated AgencyBroker designates agent to represent one party
+Designated AgencyBroker designates an agent to represent one party

-Dual AgencyOne agent represents both parties (requires disclosure)
+Dual AgencyOne agent represents both parties; written disclosure required

 Louisiana requires written disclosure of agency relationships before providing services that require a license.